-- 11. In addition to section D (above), Directors, Committee Members, and employees of Alberta Alpine will have additional responsibilities to: - a) Function primarily as a Director, committee member or employee of Alberta Alpine (as applicable) and ensure to prioritize their duty of loyalty to Alberta Alpine (and not to any other organization or group) while acting in this role. - b) Act with honesty and integrity and conduct themselves in a manner consistent with the nature and responsibilities of the business and the maintenance of a Registered Participants' confidence. - c) Ensure that the financial affairs of Alberta Alpine are conducted in a responsible and transparent manner with due regard for all fiduciary responsibilities. - d) Comply with their obligations under the Staff and Volunteer Screening Policy as presented on the AB alpine website, including understanding ongoing expectations and fully cooperating in the screening process - e) Conduct themselves openly, professionally, lawfully, and in good faith. - f) Be independent and impartial and not be influenced by self-interest, outside pressure, expectation of reward, or fear of criticism influence their decision-making on behalf of Alberta Alpine. - g) Exercise the degree of care, diligence, and skill required in the performance of their duties pursuant to applicable laws. - h) Maintain required confidentiality of organizational information. - i) Commit the time to attend meetings and be diligent in preparation for, and participation in, discussions at such meetings. - j) Have a thorough knowledge and understanding of all governance documents, board policies, and the approval process.
+- 11. In addition to section D (above), Directors, Committee Members, and employees of ACA will have additional responsibilities to: - a.
+Function primarily as a Director, committee member or employee of ACA (as applicable) and ensure to prioritize their duty of loyalty to ACA (and not to any other organization or group) while acting in this role. - b.
+Act with honesty and integrity and conduct themselves in a manner consistent with the nature and responsibilities of the business and the maintenance of a Registered Participants' confidence. - c.
+Ensure that financial affairs are conducted in a responsible and transparent manner with due regard for all fiduciary responsibilities. - d.
+Comply with their obligations under the Screening Policy, including understanding ongoing expectations under the Screening Policy and fully cooperating in the screening process. - e.
+Conduct themselves openly, professionally, lawfully and in good faith.

-- 12. In addition to the above, the Athletic Director, President, and Chair of the Board of Alberta Alpine are responsible for ensuring that Safe Sport policy suite and related measures to mitigate risk are in place.
-Specifically, those responsibilities include: - a) Ensure appropriate oversight of all defined responsibilities outlined in the Safe Sport policy suite including enforcement of discipline as prescribed for those who are found not to be in compliance with Alberta Alpine policy; and - b) Conduct annual policy reviews and revise policies accordingly to better align with developments in Canada's safe sport system.
+- f.
+Be independent and impartial and not be influenced by self-interest, outside pressure, expectation of reward, or fear of criticism influence their decision-making on behalf of ACA. - g.
+Exercise the degree of care, diligence, and skill required in the performance of their duties pursuant to applicable laws. - h.
+Maintain required confidentiality of organizational information. - i.
+Commit the time to attend meetings and be diligent in preparation for, and participation in, discussions at such meetings. - j.
+Have a thorough knowledge and understanding of all governance documents. - 12.
+In addition to the above, the Chief Executive Officer (CEO) and Chair of Board of ACA are responsible for ensuring that Safe Sport policy suite and related measures to mitigate risk are in place.
+Specifically, those responsibilities include: - a.
+Ensure appropriate oversight of all defined responsibilities outlined in the Safe Sport policy suite including enforcement of discipline as prescribed for those who are found not to be in compliance with ACA policy; and - b.
+Conduct annual policy reviews and revise policies accordingly to better align with developments in Canada's safe sport system.